-15 Ways to Avoid a Worker Misclassification Audit
+15 Ways to Avoid a Worker Misclassification Audit (Guide)

 Misclassifying employees as independent contractors may often seem like a far-off concept—something that only happens to very large companies that you read about in the news.
 After all, does the government really care about the details of how a small business engages freelance writers for website copy?
 The truth is, because audits are private, you only hear about high profile cases that become class action lawsuits.

 Businesses of all sizes can be audited.
 As the independent workforce continues to grow, the issue of worker classification has been thrust into the spotlight and audit occurrences have become more frequent.
-Here are four common audit triggers to be aware of:

 - What is in an audit letter, including which records will likely be requested